• Skip to primary navigation

 This depends on which definition or version of the paleo diet that you follow.
 When the paleo diet was first created white potatoes were not allowed, but since the Whole30 diet started allowing white potatoes many paleo authors have also started to allow potatoes as well.
 My number one rule is to do what works best for you and listen to your body.
 If you don’t tolerate white potatoes, please don’t eat them.

-Is this vegan clam chowder?
+Is this a vegan clam chowder?

 This clam chowder recipe is not a vegan recipe as it contains clams and bacon, which are not permitted on a vegan diet.
 If you want to make it vegan you would need to find a vegan clam substitute and a vegan bacon substitute.

-• Dairy Free Cream of Potato Soup
+Creamy Dairy Free Potato Soup (Whole30)

-• Dairy Free Rice Pudding
+The Best Dairy Free Rice Pudding (so easy!)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!